AntonSol919/linkspace/basics.md

 This might seem more trouble than existing solutions like a filesystem or HTTP.
 In those key-value systems a single path gets you a single result.

-However, in practice it's trivial to behave similarly by adding constraints to a requested set; Such as 'only return the latest', or 'the latest signed by a specific public key'.
+However, in practice it's trivial to behave similarly by adding constraints to a requested set; Such as 'only return the latest', or 'the latest signed by a specific public key'[^lastpubkey].

+[^lastpubkey]: This is similar to how the single-host design works.
+With the added benefit that 'content administration' and 'server hosting' are split up and can be done independent of each other.

 Conversely, I would argue both filesystems and HTTP servers are more trouble over all.
 They hide that they return multiple values - a new value depending on when and where you make the request.

-A point also has a creation date and are **optionally** signed - such that you can identify who created it.
+A point also has a creation date and are **optionally** signed so you can identify who created it.

 :::{.container .pkt .pkthd}
 +-----------------------------------+-----------------------------+------------+--------------------------------+---------------------------------------------+